 This non-examined assessment is completed in class time.
-Students learn how to develop their musical ideas through employing a range of compositional techniques that best reflect the skills, strengths, and interests of the individuals.
+Students learn how to develop their musical ideas through employing a range of compositional techniques that best reflect the skills, strengths and interests of the individuals.

 Students need to ensure that their compositions demonstrate technical control and a range of musical elements.
-We have excellent facilities within the Faculty facilitating the ability to create their own musical scores or multi-tracked compositions.
+There are excellent facilities within the faculty, facilitating the ability for students to create their own musical scores or multi-tracked compositions.